Sunbird-RC/sunbird-rc-ui/README.md

 Key | Value
 ------------          | -------------
-`baseUrl`             | Base URL for the OpenSaber backend.
+`baseUrl`             | Base URL for the Sunbird RC backend.
 Eg: https://registry.com/api `schemaUrl`           | URL to the OpenAPI schema definition.
 This could be a HTTP path or a path to a local file Eg: https://registry.com/api/schema.json OR /assets/schema.json
 `logo`                | URL to logo.
 This logo is displayed in the header of the UI